 The loose outer skin, which has a brittle papery appearance and texture, can be pulled off and discarded to get to the cloves.
-You need to take care not to discard small cloves of garlic that may be hidden within the peel.
+You need to take care not to discard small cloves of garlic hidden within the peel.

-- One way is to cut off the hard stem end of the clove (where it attached to the garlic bulb) and squeezes the clove out from its skin using gentle, but steady, pressure.
+One way is to cut off the clove’s hard stem end (where it attached to the garlic bulb) and squeezes the clove out from its skin using gentle but steady pressure.

-- One trick chefs use to prevent cutting accidents is to hold the thing they are cutting (in this case a clove of garlic) with their fingertips, putting a bend in their knuckles as they press it into the cutting board.
-This way, making an accident less likely, the side of the knife rests against the knuckle, leaving a gap between it and the tips of the fingers.
+One trick chefs use to prevent cutting accidents is to hold the thing they are cutting (in this case, a clove of garlic) with their fingertips, putting a bend in their knuckles as they press it into the cutting board.
+This way, making an accident less likely, the knife’s side rests against the knuckle, leaving a gap between it and the tips of the fingers.

-- Hold it against the board and use a rocking motion to slice the garlic, rather than moving it up and down, to get better control over the knife.
+Hold it against the board and use a rocking motion to slice the garlic instead of moving it up and down, to get better control over the knife.

 4. SLICE THE CLOVE CROSSWISE: Slice the clove crosswise; Turn the clove 90 degrees and slice it once more.
-Here, thin cuts across the layers, again, will produce a finer mince.
-As before Use the same slicing technique.
+Here, thin cuts across the layers will produce a finer mince as before use the same slicing technique.

 5. IF DESIRED, KEEP MINCING: The more you mince a clove of garlic, the more tiny pieces you will get, which will give you greater flavor and aroma.
 Keep running your knife back and forth over the pile of minced garlic to achieve a finer cut, or to eliminate any large pieces that may remain, if the recipe calls for it.

-- As a reminder, finely minced garlic is garlic that’s been minced a lot into many tiny pieces.
+As a reminder, finely minced garlic is garlic minced a lot into many tiny pieces.
 And coarsely minced garlic is garlic that’s been minced into just a few big pieces.

 Method 2 (Mincing Without a Knife):

 1. PREPARE AND PEEL THE CLOVES AS NORMAL: In this section, if you don’t have a knife handy, you will learn a few alternative ways to mince garlic.
-For each of these, before you start mincing, you will want to prep the garlic cloves as normal.
+Before you start mining, you will want to prep the garlic cloves as normal for each of these.
 In other words:

-- By squeezing each clove out of the skin, Peel the garlic or crushing it with a knife and peeling the skin off.
+By squeezing each clove out of the skin, Peel the garlic or crush it with a knife and peel it off.

-2. TRY MINCING WITH A FORK: And you can mince with a fork too, it is one of the easy ways to mince garlic is with the tines of a fork.
+2. TRY MINCING WITH A FORK: You can mince with a fork too, it is one of the easy ways to mince garlic with the tines of a fork.
 This process requires a little arm strength but works surprisingly well.
 To do this:

-- It’s now ready to use, just wipe the scraps off of the fork and pick the stem nub out of the minced garlic.
+It’s now ready to use, wipe the scraps off the fork and pick the stem nub out of the minced garlic.

 3. TRY USING A GARLIC PRESS: At number 3 is – with another handy tool you can use to prepare garlic is called a garlic press.
 This device does exactly what it is the name suggests: it presses garlic into a crushed-up paste.
 To use a garlic press:

 5. ALTERNATIVELY, USE A FOOD PROCESSOR: It’s worth noting that almost any food processor device should be able to mince the garlic as well.
 To achieve a good mince, pulsing the blades just a few times should be enough.
-Since garlic cloves are so small, it can be a pain to assemble a food processor just to mince one, but for a larger recipe, this is a good choice if you need to mince many.
+Since garlic cloves are so small, it can be a pain to assemble a food processor to mince one, but this is a good choice for a larger recipe if you need to mince many.